atalanda/webdev-meetup/slides/rails.md

 ### What is it about?

-HTTP response header which allows to control resources the user agent is allowed to load for a given page.
-With a few exceptions, policies mostly involve specifying server origins and script endpoints.
+HTTP response header to control resources the user agent is allowed to load for a given page.

+Note: With a few exceptions, policies mostly involve specifying server origins and script endpoints.
 This helps guard against cross-site scripting attacks (XSS).

 ### Configuring CSP globally